smathot/biased_memory_toolbox/readme.md

 It also makes sense to visualize the model fit, to see if the model accurately captures the pattern of responses.
-We can do this by plotting a probability density function which is generated by `mixture_model_pdf()`.
+We can do this by plotting a probability density function, which can be generated by `mixture_model_pdf()`.

 ```
 import numpy as np